xeroxzone/equivalent-js/docs/MODULE_PLUGIN.md

 A module plugin is a loose coupled module class and their dependencies which loaded into core framework stack.

+The test and doc runner includes all plugin module classes if they are loaded into DIC.

 ## How to install a plugin for EquivalentJS

 A module plugin get installed as package e.g. with [npmjs][npmjs].